sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

-# Azure Security and Compliance Blueprint: IaaS Web Application for AU-Protected
+# Azure Security and Compliance Blueprint - IaaS Web Application for AU-Protected

 ## Overview

+This Azure Security and Compliance Blueprint provides guidance for the deployment of an infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of AU-Protected government and commercial data that is compliant with the objectives of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
+This blueprint showcases a common reference architecture and demonstrates the proper handling of sensitive government and commercial data in a secure, compliant, multi-tier environment.

-This reference architecture, implementation guide, and threat model are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment without additional configuration.
+This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ASD requirements.
+This solution provides a baseline to help customers deploy workloads to Azure in an ASD-compliant manner, however, this solution should not be used as-is in a production environment.
+Additional configuration is required to meet all the requirements, as they may vary based on the specifics of each customer's implementation.

+Achieving ASD-compliance requires that an Information Security Registered Assessor audits the system.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
 All external connections require TLSv1.2.